lqhuang/typed-settings/README.md

 ```

-## Requirements
+## Features

-- Default settings are defined by app and can be overridden by config
-  files, environment variables and click options.

-- You define settings as attrs class with types, converters and
-  validators.

-- Attributes are basic data types (bool, int, float, str), lists of
-  basic types, or nested settings classes.
+- Settings are defined as type-hinted `attrs` classes.

+- Typed Settings’ `settings` decorator adds automatic type converstion for option values and makes your settings class frozen (immutable) by default.

-- Settings can be loaded from multiple config files.
+- Settings can currently be loaded from:

-- Config files are allowed to contain settings for multiple apps (like
-  `pyproject.toml`)
+  - TOML files
+  - Environment variables
+  - click Commaoptions

-- Paths to config files have to be explicitly named.
-Most defaults are
+- Paths to settings files can be “hard-coded” into your code or specified via an environment variable.

-  not useful in many cases and have to be changed anyways.
+- Order of precedence:

+  - Default value from settings class
+  - First file from hard-coded config files list
+  - ...
+  - Last file from hard-coded config files list
+  - First file from config files env var
+  - ...
+  - Last file from config files env var
+  - Environment variable `{PREFIX}_{SETTING_NAME}`
+  - (Value passed to Click option)

+- Config files are “optional” by default – no error is raised if a specified file does not exist.

-- Additional paths for config files can be specified via an environment
+- Config files can be marked as mandatory by prefixing them with an `!`.
-  variable.
-As in `PATH`, multiple paths are separated by a `:`.
-The
-  last file in the list has the highest priority.

-- Environment variables with a defined prefix override settings from
-  config files.
-This can optionally be disabled.

-- [Click](https://click.palletsprojects.com/) options for some or all
-  settings can be generated.
-They are passed to the cli function as
-  a single object (instead of individually).

-- Settings must be explicitly loaded, either via
-  `typed_settings.load_settings()` or via
-  `typed_settings.click_options()`.

-- Both functions allow you to customize config file paths, prefixes et
-  cetera.